tiagogauziski/cka-study/2-workloads-scheduling.md

 # nginx-deployment-9456bbbf9   3         3         3       2m6s
 ```

-> Notice that the name of the ReplicaSet is always formatted as `[DeploymentName]-[Random-String]`.
+> Note that the name of the ReplicaSet is always formatted as `[DeploymentName]-[Random-String]`.
 The random string is randomly generated and uses the `pod-template-hash` as seed.
 > ```bash
 > kubectl get pods --show-labels
 >